The Astounding $110 million Basquiat Untitled Sale

-What the Sales Means for the Market
+What the Sales Means for the Market?

 With the global markets fluctuating, art always makes for a solid investment.
 However, only specific artworks have been able to reach the upper echelon of this elite marketplace.
 It is both the rarity of Basquiat’s work going on sale in these venues, as well as his legacy, that is helping to drive the price of it up.
 The sales of these pieces also indicates a shift in terms of contemporary art becoming a more sought after commodity.

 According to the 2015-16 Art Market Report, “contemporary art generated a global auction turnover of $1.5 billion compared with $2.1 billion in the previous 12-month period.”
 This report points to a larger global trend in the overall sale of contemporary art.
-The $110 million Untitled sale is a ground-breaking moment for contemporary art; given the value of this piece, hopefully it will pave the way for works by other artists of colour to sell for higher price points.
+The $110 million Untitled sale is a groundbreaking moment for contemporary art; given the value of this piece, hopefully it will pave the way for works by other artists of color to sell for higher price points.